Location of Service: Knoxville’s Community Development Corporation (KCDC) – 901 N. Broadway, Knoxville, TN 37917

 - The ability to work well in a team environment with residents, community partners, and KCDC staff.

-- Education Award of $6,495 that can be applied to student loans and/or future education expenses OR a $1,800 end-of-service stipend.
+- Education Award of $6,495 (pre-tax) that can be applied to student loans and/or future education expenses

-- Relocation reimbursement at $0.40/mile if relocating more than 50 miles for service
+- Up to $250 Relocation Reimbursement if relocating over 50 miles for service

 - A Health insurance subsidy is available for members covered through healthcare.gov